 As you might expect for a park themed to the country music icon, Dollywood offers plenty of live music and lavish stage shows.
 In fact, it may have more stages and live entertainment than any other theme park.
-As you might not expect, it also offers some great thrill rides, including the highly themed roller coaster, Mystery Mine, the unique wing coaster, Wild Eagle, and the record-breaking launched wooden coaster, Lightning Rod.
+As you might not expect, it also offers some great thrill rides, including the record-breaking launched wooden coaster, Lightning Rod.

 The park features a lot of festivals and special events, including country music concerts, a Festival of Nations, KidsFest, and a National Gospel & Harvest Celebration.
 Although it is a seasonal park, Dollywood has one of parkdom's longest seasons.
 It generally opens in late March and remains open through the end of December with its Smoky Mountain Christmas holiday celebration.

 The property is growing as it evolves into a multi-day destination resort.

 In 2013, it embarked on an aggressive 10-year, $300-million expansion plan.
 The first phases of the plan included the dual-launch coaster, FireChaser Express, which opened in 2014, the 300-room hotel, Dollywood's DreamMore Resort, that debuted in 2015, and the thrilling coaster, Lightning Rod, which opened in 2016.

 (The innovative coaster opened late, and had a technical difficulties that led to a lot of downtime in its first year of operation.)

 The park features a great assortment of coasters and attractions, including:

 - Lightning Rod launched wooden coaster.
 Read my review.

 - Mystery Mine themed roller coaster